 The initial year of reporting has been a foundational period for Canada.
 A total of 5,795 submissions were received by the deadline, with government institutions and entities both highlighting areas of potential risk and detailing their remedial actions.
 Public Safety Canada received a notable number of joint reports, allowing for a more comprehensive analysis of corporate group activities.

 The report also reveals the diverse strategies employed to identify and manage risks, from the development of supplier codes of conduct to thorough internal assessments.
-Interestingly, while many organizations have begun mapping their supply chains to identify risk areas, a significant portion has not yet started this process, underscoring the ongoing journey toward complete transparency.
+Despite this, while many organizations have begun mapping their supply chains to identify risk areas, a significant portion has not yet started this process, underscoring the ongoing journey toward complete transparency.